tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/对象操作_intl_en.md

 | Code     | String | Error code for failed operations | Errors |
 | Message  | String | Error message for failed operations | Errors |

 ### Restoring an archived object

 #### API description

-This (POST Object restore) API is used to restore an archived object for access.
+This API (`POST Object restore`) is used to restore an archived object for access.

 #### Method prototype